-- 6.2 The following Councillors and MP submitted representations: - Councillor Ola Kolade - MP Chris Philp - 6.3 In terms of the responses that were received, the concerns which have been raised and those which are material to the determination of the application are set out within the table below and these are also addressed in detail within the assessment of the material considerations within this report.
+- 6.2 The following Councillor submitted representations: - Councillor Ola Kolade - 6.3 In terms of the neighbouring responses that were received during the statutory consultation period, the concerns which have been raised and those which are material to the determination of the application are set out within the table below and these are also addressed in detail within the assessment of the material considerations within this report.

-Objection Officer comment Character and design Overdevelopment of the site Addressed in paragraphs 8.12-8.37.
-Development is not in keeping with the surrounding bungalows.
-Neighbouring amenity impacts Overlooking and privacy concerns Addressed in paragraphs 8.47-8.55.
-Impact on daylight/sunlight/loss of light to gardens Noise Parking and highways Insufficient parking will lead to overspill parking on surrounding road.
+Objection Officer comment

+Character and design

+Overdevelopment of the site Addressed in paragraphs 8.12-8.37.

+Addressed in paragraphs 8.47-8.55.

 Addressed in paragraphs 8.61-8.64.
-Additional car parking would result in harm to the existing highways network.

 Addressed in paragraphs 8.61-8.64.
-Other No improvement to supporting infrastructure or public transport is proposed.

 A CIL contribution will be provided and a S106 contribution provided for sustainable transport contributions.

-Impact due to construction traffic Addressed in paragraph 8.77.
-Impact on wildlife/biodiversity Addressed in Paragraph 8.56-8.64.
-Impact on trees Addressed in Paragraph 8.56-8.64.
-Increased flood risk.
+Addressed in paragraph 8.77.

+Addressed in Paragraph 8.56-8.64.

+Addressed in Paragraph 8.56-8.64.

 Addressed in Paragraph 8.82-8.84.

-Cumulative impact of development A CIL contribution will be provided.
-Restrictive covenant on site.
-This is not a material planning consideration for this development proposal.
+A CIL contribution will be provided.

+This is not a material planning consideration.

-- 6.5 Local Ward Councillor, Ola Kolade, referred the planning application to be considered by planning committee.
+- 6.5 Local Ward Councillor, Ola Kolade, objected to the proposed development and referred the planning application to be considered by planning committee.
 The councillor raised the following concerns in relation to the proposed development: - Cramped form of development that would appear incongruous with the surrounding area. - Impact on highways safety. - Impact on biodiversity. - Lack of consideration for local infrastructure.